-Title TEXT: “Pilocarpine Model of Epileptogenesis”
+Title TEXT: “Systemic Pilocarpine Treatment: A Mouse Model of Temporal Lobe Epilepsy”

-Start by administering an injection of scopolamine and terbutaline solution to minimize peripheral side effects of pilocarpine.
+To begin, administer an injection of scopolamine [pronounced skō-ˈpä-lə-ˌmēn] and terbutaline [pronounced tər-ˈbyü-tə-ˌlēn] solution to minimize the peripheral side effects of pilocarpine [pronounced pī-lə-ˈkär-ˌpēn].

-Next, administer an injection of pilocarpine solution to induce status epilepticus, or SE [pronounced S-E].
+Next, administer an injection of pilocarpine solution to induce status epilepticus [pronounced ep-ə-ˈlep-ti-kəs], or SE [pronounced S-E].

-Pilocarpine activates muscarinic acetylcholine receptors in the brain altering neuronal excitability.
+Pilocarpine will alter the brain’s neuronal excitability.

-Immediately after, place the mouse in a warm incubator and monitor for induction of SE [pronounced S-E].
+Immediately after that, place the mouse in a warm incubator and monitor for induction of SE.

-Look for head nodding and forelimb clonus.
-Or any behavior of stage 3 or higher on the Racine scale.
+Look for head nodding and rhythmic movements of the front legs, or any behavior of stage 3 or higher on the Racine [pronunciation: ray-seen] scale.

-Place the mouse into a room temperature incubator and continue to monitor the animals’ behavior.
+Then, place the mouse into a room temperature incubator and continue to monitor the animals’ behavior.

-Next, administer an injection of diazepam solution to end the SE [pronounced S-E].
+Next, administer an injection of diazepam [pronounced dī-ˈa-zə-ˌpam] solution to end SE.

-Lastly, administer an injection of dextrose solution to aid with the animal’s recovery.
+Lastly, administer an injection of dextrose [pronounced ˈdek-ˌstrōs] solution to aid with the animal’s recovery.

 Following SE induction, the animal enters a seizure-free latent period until the onset of spontaneous recurrent seizures.

-In the next example, we will induce SE [pronounced S-E] in a mouse model of Temporal Lobe Epilepsy.
+In the next example, we will use pilocarpine to induce SE in a mouse model of temporal lobe epilepsy.

 Title TEXT: “Protocol: Status Epilepticus (SE) Induction”